 As you may know, there are multiple ways to make your shootings stunning and more attractive in post production.
 Likewise, audio can be fine-tuned with general audio editing software, specific autotune vst plug-ins, music visualizers, etc. To better understand audio editing, there are some terminology that you need to try and get straight first, among which reverb / reverberation is the one we are going to explain here.

-How to Add Reverb Effect to Audio?
+How to Add Reverb to Audio in 2 Ways

 How can I add reverb and other effects to audio output on PC?